 - A community of like-minded colleagues that will continue beyond your fellowship.

 - The possibility of renewing your fellowship for an additional one or two years, based on performance.

 - Salaries commensurate with experience.

 - Reporting expenses such as travel, consultants and technology up to US$ 10,000 during the entire fellowship

 Please note that selected candidates will work remotely.

 Applications for 2024 are now closed.
 Subscribe to our newsletter to be notified when applications open again in late 2024.

 We encourage applications in English but accept materials in other languages if needed.

-We also published a Q&A about applying, which you can read here.
 We encourage proposals from journalists and newsrooms representing social, racial, ethnic, and underrepresented groups, and economic backgrounds.